AndrewWalker/clast/README.rst

 - Clast disables pybinds C++14 support - future work will involve improving tests to use platforms that ship with C++14 compilers and standard libraries by default.
 This will help reduce the size of binaries produced.
-- Building pybind11 wrappers can be quite slow in release mode, for that reason Clast builds bindings with optimisations disabled - this is considered an acceptable tradeoff as most Clast code should be easy to translate to equivalent C++ constructs if performance does become and issue.
+- Compiling Clang bindings is on the order of 10 times slower with optimisations enabled.
+By default Clast builds bindings with optimisations disabled - this is considered an acceptable, given that the primary goal of the project is to facilitate rapid prototying.
+Furthermore, Clast code should be easy to translate to equivalent C++ constructs if performance does become and issue.
-- It is strongly recommended that you use an up-to-date version of Python (2.7.11)
+- Some issues have been observed with older Python releases, it is strongly recommended that you use an up-to-date version of Python (2.7.11)

 Acknowledgements
 ================